MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ad-sample-code-in-javascript.md

 Replace the values of the ```applicationId``` and ```adUnitId``` variables with live values from Windows Dev Center before submitting your app to the Store For more information, see [Set up ad units in your app](set-up-ad-units-in-your-app.md).

+>**Note**&nbsp;&nbsp;To alter this example to show an interstitial banner ad instead of an interstitial video ad, pass the value **InterstitialAdType.display** to the first parameter of the [RequestAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.requestad.aspx) method instead of **InterstitialAdType.video**.
+For more information, see [Interstitial ads](interstitial-ads.md).

 ### index.html

 > [!div class="tabbedCodeSnippets"]